EveryOneIsGross/MoRe/README.md

 The script is designed to be flexible.
 You can easily modify the `rank_relevance` function to use different prompts or scoring methods, add new similarity metrics, or adjust the way scores are aggregated.

 ## Limitations
-- Processing large JSONL files may be time-consuming
+- Current effectiveness of relevance scoring will depend on your dataset.
-- The effectiveness of relevance scoring depends on the quality and relevance of the configured language models
+- Scores values from NLP and prompts are toy examples and need finetuning.